MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

     :::image type="content" source="media/deployment-tool/new-file/deployment-step-5-add-services.png" alt-text="Screenshot of the Deployment step 5.1 Add services page." lightbox="media/deployment-tool/new-file/deployment-step-5-add-services.png":::

-1. On step **5.2 Set Arc management details**, accept the default region for deployment and virtual switch used by Azure Arc.
+1. On step **5.2 Set Arc management details**, accept the default region for deployment and virtual switch (already populated) used by Azure Arc.
 These Azure Arc resources are used to create and manage resources on your cluster via the Azure portal.
 Select **Next** to continue.

     :::image type="content" source="media/deployment-tool/new-file/deploy-new-step-5-arc.png" alt-text="Screenshot of the Deployment step 5.2 Arc management page." lightbox="media/deployment-tool/new-file/deploy-new-step-5-arc.png":::